 Management Information Systems

 Businesses that collect large volumes of data rely on management information systems to process that data into usable forms, such as reports and data summaries.
 These systems are designed to help organizational managers and supervisors make decisions by providing them with information about the various activities that occur within the business.

 Decision Support Systems

-This advanced computer information system helps organization leaders make decisions when the potential outcomes are uncertain.
-Computer information systems specialists design these systems to perform complex (usually mathematical) tasks, such as executing calculations, modeling data, comparing data sets, and predicting the outcomes of scenarios based on available information.
+Decision support systems are advanced computer information systems that help organizational leaders make decisions when the potential outcomes are uncertain.
+Computer information systems specialists design these systems to perform complex (usually mathematical) tasks, such as executing calculations, modeling data, comparing datasets, and predicting the outcomes of scenarios based on available information.

 Executive Information Systems

-These systems are specifically designed for use by senior leaders, as they usually compile a vast array of data regarding the internal and external affairs of an organization.
+Executive information systems are specifically designed for use by senior leaders, as they usually compile a vast array of data regarding the internal and external affairs of an organization.
 An executive information system distills massive amounts of detailed data into structured, comprehensible formats.
-This helps senior managers stay up-to-date about the overall status of their organization, allowing them to make informed strategic and tactical decisions.
+This helps senior managers stay up to date about the overall status of their organization, allowing them to make informed strategic and tactical decisions.

 Finance and Accounting Systems

 To track their financial data, such as investments, revenue, and tax obligations, organizations may use an accounting information system.
 These systems can be used to perform financial audits and generate accounting reports.
 This helps finance specialists and business leaders streamline the processing of compiling or tracking accounting data.

 The Various Components of Computer Information Systems